top of page

 It’s 2026.
 Your thermostat is smart.
 Your door lock is smart.
 So why are you still kneeling in the garage, squinting at a confusing plastic dial from 1995 to program your sprinklers?

 Water bills are rising, and wasting water on a rainy day isn't just eco-unfriendly—it’s expensive.
-Smart tech doesn't just save money on the lawn.
-It can also save your foundation.
-Check out our review of the Best Smart Water Leak Detectors to protect your indoor plumbing too.
+Smart tech doesn't just save money on the lawn; it can also save your home from disaster.
+If you are upgrading your plumbing tech, check out our review of the Best Smart Water Leak Detectors to protect your indoor pipes, too.

-But the market is split between two giants: The premium, sleek Rachio 3 and the rugged, budget-friendly Orbit B-hyve.
-Does the expensive Rachio really save more water, or does the Orbit get the job done for half the price?
+But the market is split between two giants: The premium, sleek Rachio 3 and the rugged, budget-friendly Orbit B-hyve XR.

 We tested both systems to find the best smart sprinkler controller for your smart home.